lk-geimfari/awesomo/languages/C#.md

 ---
 [**BotBuilder**](https://github.com/Microsoft/BotBuilder) is one of three main components of the Microsoft Bot Framework.
 The Microsoft Bot Framework provides just what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/SMS to Skype, Slack, Office 365 mail and other popular services. http://botframework.com

----
-[**BuildTools**](https://github.com/aspnet/BuildTools) - Utilities used in the build system for projects that are used with ASP.NET Core and Entity Framework Core.

 ## C